7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 Similar to waste of transport, begin by taking a process in your plant and mapping out all the steps - both human and machine.
 If you don’t know the steps, set up a video camera to record the process and develop the map.

-Similar to the waste of transport, hoppers are an excellent way to efficiently move products, raw materials, or scrap around your shop.
+Similar to the waste of transport, custom hoppers are an excellent way to efficiently move products, raw materials, or scrap around your shop.

 For example, if you are a woodworking shop and finding wasted motion with your sawdust collection and removal, consider implementing a sawdust hopper that stores and dumps sawdust easily and efficiently.